 UC includes 1,739 full-time faculty of whom 44% are women.
 However, women faculty are substantially underrepresented in STEM in Engineering & Applied Sciences (10%), Arts & Sciences (29%), and Medicine (28%).
 Further, as academic rank increases, the representation of women in STEM declines.
 These data demonstrate the compelling need for transformation.

-We will focus on STEM research faculty in the College of Engineering and Applied Science (CEAS) and in selected units in the College of Medicine (COM) and the McMicken College of Arts and Sciences (A&S).
+UC LEAF's focus is on STEM research faculty in the College of Engineering and Applied Science (CEAS) and in selected units in the College of Medicine (COM) and the McMicken College of Arts and Sciences (A&S).
 These colleges vary widely in how the STEM scientists work, the relative emphasis on research and instruction, and the culture in regard to women.